Budapest with Kids: A Mom's Complete Guide to Hungary's Most Magical City

 Final Thoughts

-Budapest surprised us in the best possible way.
-It is one of those cities that has everything a family needs -- beauty, history, incredible food, affordable prices, and experiences that are genuinely unique -- without the overwhelming crowds and costs of more well-known European destinations.
-My kids still talk about the thermal baths, the chimney cakes, and riding the funicular.
-My husband and I still talk about the views from Fisherman's Bastion at sunrise and the taste of that first bowl of goulash.
+Budapest surprised me in the best possible way.
+It's one of those cities that has everything a family needs - beauty, history, incredible food, affordable prices, and experiences that are genuinely unique - without the overwhelming crowds and costs of more well-known European destinations.
+Lila still talks about the thermal baths, the chimney cakes, and riding the funicular.
+I still talk about the views from Fisherman's Bastion at sunrise and the taste of that first bowl of goulash.

-If you are looking for a European family destination that will delight everyone from toddlers to teenagers to parents, Budapest deserves to be at the very top of your list.
-It was at the top of ours, even though it took us far too long to discover it.
-Do not make the same mistake.
+If you're looking for a European family destination that will delight everyone from toddlers to teenagers to parents, Budapest deserves to be at the very top of your list.
+It was at the top of mine, even though it took me far too long to discover it.
+Don't make the same mistake.
 Book it.
-You will thank me.
+You'll thank me.
+(Or thank Geneviève.
+I do.)

 Have you been to Budapest with kids?
-I would love to hear about your experience -- drop a comment below with your favorite spots and tips.
+I'd love to hear about your experience.
+Drop a comment below with your favorite spots and tips.

-Save this guide for later Do not forget a travel adapter - European outlets are different from back home.
-Pack a compact first aid kit - cobblestone blisters are real.
+Save this guide for later.
+Don't forget a travel adapter.
+Pack a compact first aid kit.
+Cobblestone blisters are real.

 European Travel Essentials